Health and Adult Social Care privacy notice

 Why we’re collecting your data

-Health and Adult Social Care directorate may collect your personal data in order for us to work out what you need and then how best we can support you.
+Health and Adult Social Care directorate may collect your personal data in order for us to work out what you need and then how best we can support you, your health and wellbeing.
 Health and Adult Social Care comprises of social care professionals, public health professionals, providers services and hostels.
 Your information and feedback also helps us plan our services, investigate complaints, legal claims and incidents of concern.
 Our services may be directly provided by us, by one of our partners such as NHS or in partnership with another agency such as private care home providers.

 We carry out our duties and powers in line with various pieces of legislation to assess your needs and provide support and guidance.

-What the legal basis is for collecting your data
+What is the Legal Basis for collecting your Data

 Our legal basis for collecting and processing your data is to fulfil our legal obligations and when it is considered necessary to enable us to carry out our tasks, functions, duties or powers or to perform a task carried out in the public interest.
 This is in line with GDPR Article 6,1 (c & e).

 We will also need to process your special category data where it is necessary for the provision of health or social care, where there is a substantial public interest or where we are protecting public health.
 This is in line with GDPR Article 9,2 (g), Data Protection Act 2018 Schedule 1, Part 2, Part 2 Paras 6, 8, 17, 18 and 19 and GDPR Article 9,2 (h), Data Protection Act 2018 Schedule 1, Part 1, Para 1, 2 and 3 and GDPR Article 9, 2(i).

 In addition to working within strict compliance with data protection legislation, Health and Adult Social Care also work within the below legislation and regulations:

 - Care Act 2014, Care and Support Statutory Guidance